abilandz/PH8124/Lecture_2/Lecture_2.md

 echo $HOME
 ```

-As a final remark, we stress out that ```~/.bashrc``` is executed each time only when you open a new terminal, or launch a new _subshell_ (to be covered later).
-But it is not executed by default when you login for the first time on computer --- at first login **Bash** executes another special file, called ```~/bash_profile``` .
+As a final remark, we clarify that ```~/.bashrc``` is executed each time only when you open a new terminal, or when you start a new _subshell_ (to be covered later).
+However, it is not executed by default when you login for the first time on computer --- at first login, **Bash** executes another special configuration file, called ```~/bash_profile``` .
 Only if ```~/bash_profile``` does not exist, **Bash** will execute ```~/.bashrc``` also when you login.
 If none of these two files is available, then **Bash** will execute the default, system-wide configuration file, called ```/etc/profile``` .
+Remember this ordering, as it can become unclear from which of these configuration files your current shell environment was executed and set.

 ### 4. Your first **Bash** script <a name="first-script"></a>

-Now that we know few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
+Now that we know a few basic commands and how to write and edit files, we can start writing our first **Bash** scripts.
 The script is a code snippet for interpreted or scripting language, that is typically executed line-by-line.
 At the very least, this saves the effort of retyping that particular sequence of commands each time it is invoked.
 Typically scripts are used to automate the execution of tasks that could alternatively be executed one-by-one by a human operator.
 A scripting language is a programming language that supports scripts, so clearly **Bash** fits in this category.

 Let us now write your first **Bash** script!
 For instance, you can type in the terminal: